-In such situations talking, either with each other or with a counselor, might not be the best approach, especially when a child is young, defensive or moody.
-It is of vital importance to first feel safe and accepted, even though there still may be a lot to learn and boundaries to be set.
+In such situations talking, either with each other or with a counsellor, might not be the best approach, especially when a child is young, defensive or moody.
+It is of vital importance to first feel safe and accepted, even if there still may be a lot to learn and boundaries to be set.

-Doing Listening Training can be a first and perhaps necessary step in between.
+Doing Listening Training can be a first and perhaps necessary step before ‘talk therapy’.
 It can move a conflict from an intuitive ‘black and white’ to a more nuanced phase without much discussion.

 With very young children, we generally recommend to do an ‘audio re-birth’.
 Even in case of an adoption.
-Using the adoptive mother’s voice might just be the very bridge that’s needed, from a disrupted past to this crucial sense of belonging on a non-verbal, existential level. for more information on this see page on the Parents’ Programme.
+Using the adoptive mother’s voice might just be the very bridge that’s needed, from a disrupted past to this crucial sense of belonging on a non-verbal, existential level.
+For more information on this see the page about the Parents’ Programme.

 We have a good working relationship with schools in the Nelson-Tasman region.
 This means that, in many cases, we can do Listening during school hours.
 With older children, schools may suggest and provide extra homework that can be done during the sessions so, they don’t get behind.

 We also work together with other health practitioners, especially with those with a body-oriented approach such as massage, cranio-sacral therapy and chiropractic interventions.
 If a child is happy to work in groups, we also offer small and short assertiveness courses.